yanwenywan/typst-packages/wenyuan-campaign/0.1.0/README.md

 - Royal Initalen
 - 京華老宋体 KingHwa OldSong

-***Please note: in an effort to reduce the file size of the template, whilst fonts are included in the repository, they are excluded from download explicitly in the TOML.*** You may find the fonts in my [github repository in the fonts folder](https://github.com/yanwenywan/typst-packages/tree/master/dndcampaign/0.1.0/template/fonts).
+***Please note: in an effort to reduce the file size of the template, fonts are included in MY repository only, not in the typst official one.*** You may find the fonts in my [github repository in the fonts folder](https://github.com/yanwenywan/typst-packages/tree/master/wenyuan-campaign/0.1.0/template/fonts), or download them yourself, or heck provide your own fonts to your liking.

 # Usage

 ```
-typst init @preview/dndcampaign:0.1.0
+typst init @preview/wenyuan-campaign:0.1.0
 ```

 This will copy over all required fonts and comes prefilled with the standard template so you can see how it works.
 To use this you need to either install all the fonts locally or pass the folder into --font-path when compiling.